mengfanwu96/Headerfiles/README.md

 # What is this?

 This git repository represents part of a collection of summaries of varying quality and extent.
-It was created with the motivation to establish en effective basis for sharing knowledge and profiting from each others work.
+It was created with the motivation to establish an effective basis for sharing knowledge and profiting from each others work.
 It allows using a common, working latex base by design.
 The collection comprises summaries in german, in english, sometimes including a short version (which is usually more up to date than the long one - guess why...).

 # Git rules